osalvador/ReplicaDB/index.md

 $ ./bin/replicadb --help
 ```

+## Full Documentation

+You can find the full ReplicaDB documentation here: [Docs](https://osalvador.github.io/ReplicaDB/docs/docs.html)

+## Configuration Wizard

+You can create a configuration file for a ReplicaDB process by filling out a simple form: [ReplicaDB configuration wizard](https://osalvador.github.io/ReplicaDB/wizard/index.html)

 ## JDBC Drivers

 You can use ReplicaDB with any JDBC-compliant database.
 First, download the appropriate JDBC driver for the type of database you want to use, and install the `.jar` file in the `$REPLICADB_HOME/lib` directory on your client machine.
 Each driver `.jar` file also has a specific driver class which defines the entry-point to the driver.